RoverRobotics/roverpro-firmware/README.md

    hexmerge.py -o $out $boot::7 $app:8:3ff $boot:800:3fff $app:4000:0x557F3 $boot:0x557F4:
    ```

-[^1]:You probably noticed the addresses after the file name.
+[^3]:You probably noticed the addresses after the file name.
 These are necessary because the bootloader and the application have conflicting opinions about what should go where in parts of memory.
 These values may change with different versions of the firmware.
 [See below][addresses] for more.

-[^2]: If you read the first footnote you may have even noticed that the hex addresses *don't match* the table :-).
-This is because (1) `hexmerge` addresses by *byte* instead of by 16-bit datum or 24-bit word and (2) hexmerge address ranges *include* both start and end addresses.

 ### Installing a combo image